 Guppies are best suited for small tanks.
 A ten gallon tank is suitable for a pair of guppies, but if you want to keep more than two, you should go for a larger tank.

-Remember not to overcrowd the aquarium and ensure enough swimming space for the fish Lighting is also crucial for guppies; you will need to get an aquarium light fixture that offers dim and bright settings for a healthy environment.
+Remember not to overcrowd the aquarium and ensure enough swimming space for the fish Lighting is also crucial for guppies; you will need to get an aquarium light fixture that offers dim and bright guppies tank setups for a healthy environment.
 Also, remember to change out bulbs every few months for optimal results.

 Add Gravel or Sand to the Bottom

 Good guppies tanks should include gravel at the bottom.
-This creates a natural ecosystem for fish and helps maintain water quality.
+This creates the best small fish tank for guppies and helps maintain water quality.
 When you’ve added the substrate, wash them thoroughly to remove the dirt or sludge.

 Some substrates also can be disinfected before adding them into the guppy fish tanks.
 You should pour it into the tank and use your fingers to distribute it.